rgillooly/Project-1-Weather-And-Parks/README.md

 You and your group will use everything you’ve learned over the past six modules to create a real-world front-end application that you’ll be able to showcase to potential employers.
 The user story and acceptance criteria will depend on the project that you create, but your project must fulfil the following requirements:

-* Use a CSS framework other than Bootstrap.

 * Be deployed to GitHub Pages.

 * Be interactive (i.e., accept and respond to user input).

-* Use at least two [server-side APIs](https://coding-boot-camp.github.io/full-stack/apis/api-resources).

-* Does not use alerts, confirms, or prompts (use modals).

 * Use client-side storage to store persistent data.